mehboobhussain/journal/WRITE-Apr22-Productivity.md

 * Morning, evening and night routines
     - What best can be done on what time

+* Concept of Quarterly PI Planning and 2 weeks sprints
+    - Learning new things
+    - Setting up targets and achieving them
+    - New business ventures and results
+    - Weight loss etc.

+* Short cuts
+    - Windows
+    - Browsers, using tabs, fixed tabs
+    - YouTube

+* Use of google calendar, tasks
+    - Multiple calendars
+    - Teams calendars, family calendar
+    -

 * Dave Allens - Getting stuff done
     - Next action
     - Someday